wkumari/draft-wkumari-dnsop-alt-tld/README.md

    no significance in the regular DNS context.
 DNS stub and recursive resolvers do not need to look them up in the DNS context.

+Kumari & Hoffman         Expires 28 August 2023                 [Page 3]

+Internet-Draft               Reserve ALT TLD               February 2023

    DNS resolvers that serve the DNS protocol and non-DNS protocols at the same time might consider .alt like an entry in the "Transport- Independent Locally-Served DNS Zone Registry" that is part of IANA's "Locally-Served DNS Zones" registry, except that .alt is always used to denote names that are to be resolved by non-DNS protocols.

-Kumari & Hoffman          Expires 4 August 2023                 [Page 3]

-Internet-Draft               Reserve ALT TLD                January 2023

    Note that using .alt as a pseudo-TLD does not mandate how the non-DNS protocol will handle the name.
 To maximize compatibility with